Key Takeaways

 - Not realizing both tools can run simultaneously.
 You can run Ollama in the background (via CLI or systemd service) while also using LM Studio as your chat interface, and both access the same models.
 They do not conflict.

 - Thinking LM Studio API is production-ready.
-As of April 2026, LM Studio's API is still in beta and not recommended for production.
+LM Studio's API is still in beta and not recommended for production.
 Use Ollama for API-dependent production workloads.

 - Not checking model quantization before download.
 Both tools let you download the same model in different quantizations (4-bit, 5-bit, 8-bit).
 The quantization affects VRAM usage more than the tool choice.
 Always check the specific quantization before downloading.